compilin/ShulkerShops/README.md

             * `… set <limit>`: Set the current limit to &lt;limit&gt;.
             * `… add <limit>`: Adds &lt;limit&gt; to the current value, &lt;limit&gt; may be negative to remove uses.
     * `offers delete <id>`: Deletes the specified offer
+ * `config <reload|save>`: Reloads or saves the config from/to disk.
+Note that changes to some settings won't take effect until the next restart, like `command_word`

 Mod concepts
 ------------